 Anyone can create a free Bitcoin wallet by downloading the Bitcoin program.
 Each wallet has a public key and a private key

-Public key is like an address or an account number through which anyone can get bitcoin.
+The public key is like an address or an account number through which anyone can get Bitcoin.

 There you may have heard of Bitcoin being lost either because the private key was inaccessible or because it was stolen by hackers.

 The owners of Bitcoin addresses are not explicitly identified, but all transactions on the blockchain are public.